usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E4B4.rst

 .. include:: /_publication_note.rst

 This section of the practice guide contains detailed instructions for installing, configuring, and integrating all the products used to implement E4B4.
 For additional details on E4B4's logical and physical architectures, please refer to :ref:`architecture and builds`.
-Note that after the VMware End User Computing division products were implemented at NCCoE, VMware was acquired by Broadcom, then the VMware End User Computing Division was divested and reformed under a new entity, Omnissa LLC.
+Note that after the VMware End User Computing Division products were implemented at NCCoE, VMware was acquired by Broadcom, and then the VMware End User Computing Division was divested and reformed under a new entity, Omnissa LLC.

 VMware Workspace ONE Access
 ----------------------------